Find synonyms Find exact match

 Cases of patients with sclerosing mesenteritis, sclerosing mediastinitis, and multifocal fibrosclerosis have also been reported associated with IgG4-RD [58-60].
 (See "Sclerosing mesenteritis", section on 'Autoimmunity' and "Fibrosing mediastinitis", section on 'Other precipitants'.)

 Aortitis and periaortitis — IgG4-RD has been recognized as one of the causes of noninfectious aortitis .
 A series of patients with thoracic lymphoplasmacytic aortitis or with inflammatory abdominal aortic aneurysms and abdominal periaortitis has been identified in retrospective pathologic studies of patients who had undergone aortic resections [55,61,62].
-(See "Epidemiology, risk factors, pathogenesis and natural history of abdominal aortic aneurysm", section on 'Pathogenesis' and "Clinical features and diagnosis of thoracic aortic aneurysm", section on 'Etiology and pathogenesis'.)
+(See "Epidemiology, risk factors, pathogenesis and natural history of abdominal aortic aneurysm", section on 'Pathogenesis' and "Clinical manifestations and diagnosis of thoracic aortic aneurysm".)

 Thyroid disease — Two forms of thyroid involvement in IgG4-RD have been described, including Reidel’s thyroiditis (IgG4-related thyroid disease) and the fibrous variant of Hashimoto’s thyroiditis [64,65].
 Reidel’s thyroiditis is discussed in detail elsewhere.
 (See "Infiltrative thyroid disease", section on 'Riedel's thyroiditis'.)